There Are Many Advantages to Freight Shipping for Small Business Owners

 A good resource is the Freight Cowboy’s blog on shipping terms for small business owners, for example.
 In this post, they define terms like:

 - Freight Broker

 - Less than Truckload…and more.

-Understanding the meaning of these logistics terms are incredibly beneficial when a small business owner has decided that freight shipping is right for his/her business.
+Understanding the meaning of these logistics terms are incredibly beneficial when a small business owner has decided that small freight shipping is right for his/her business.